 Mixing PR with Ads for Brand Equity

-Every organization relies heavily on brand value, which PR creates.
-Therefore, the right advertising tactics for a company should be to make ads that successfully portray brand value and message to the public.
-Your ads will be more effective if you add a bit of PR to them.
+Every organization relies heavily on the brand value PR creates.
+Therefore, the right advertising tactics for a company should be to create ads that effectively convey the brand’s value and message to the public.
+Your ads will be more effective if you add a bit of PR.
+To put it simply, add PR to the advertisement, and you’ll get the expected media reach.

 2. Amplifying Thought Leadership with Advertising